-• Scenario: A gamified virtual lab simulates an industrial chemical plant.
-Learners take on the role of process engineers, using lab simulations to optimize a reaction for maximum yield and minimum waste, earning points or badges for achieving goals.

-- 4Teach Cred P Elevating Educators with Micro-Credentials - Assessment: Progress is tracked through milestones, quizzes, and challenges, offering both formative and summative evaluation.
+- Scenario: A gamified virtual lab simulates an industrial chemical plant.
+Learners take on the role of process engineers, using lab simulations to optimize a reaction for maximum yield and minimum waste, earning points or badges for achieving goals. - Assessment: Progress is tracked through milestones, quizzes, and challenges, offering both formative and summative evaluation.